How To Structure Niche Sites In An Authority Site World

 Remember, the example above is just one cluster on a site, it's not the whole site.

-Whichever article they find, there's a good chance they'll click an affiliate link or click a link to an article which has affiliate links on it.
+Whichever article they find, there's a good chance they'll click an affiliate link or click a link to an article that has affiliate links on it.

 It also means that it's very easy to stay on topic and to say to Google "Hey, look how authoritative we are, we cover a lot of similar subjects and go into detail with them", and that will help your ranking.